Len Casey: Return to Hull KR

-Casey was captain of the Hull Kingston Rovers squad that won the 1983-84 season Championship, but his season was soured by incidents towards of the end of the season.
+Casey was captain of Hull Kingston Rovers squad that won the 1983-84 season Championship, but his season was soured by incidents towards of the end of the season.
 He was sent off twice in matches during April 1984, and was banned for six months for pushing a touch judge after his dismissal against Hull.
 The suspension also cost him a place on the 1984 Great Britain Lions tour.

-Casey was a non-playing substitute in Hull Kingston Rovers' 12-0 victory over Hull F.C. in the 1984–85 John Player Trophy Final during the 1984–85 season at Boothferry Park, Hull on Saturday 26 January 1985.
+Casey was a non-playing substitute in Hull Kingston Rovers' 12–0 victory over Hull F.C. in the 1984–85 John Player Trophy Final during the 1984–85 season at Boothferry Park, Hull on Saturday 26 January 1985.
 He made his final appearance for the club in February 1985 in a league game against Halifax.

 Representative honours

 Casey won caps for England while at Hull Kingston Rovers in 1978 against France, and Wales, in 1980 against Wales, in 1981 against France, and Wales, and won caps for Great Britain while at Hull Kingston Rovers in the 1977 Rugby League World Cup against France (sub), New Zealand (sub), and Australia, in 1978 against Australia, while at Bradford Northern in 1979 against Australia (2 matches), and New Zealand (3 matches), while at Hull Kingston Rovers in 1980 against New Zealand (3 matches, 1 as captain), in 1983 against France (2 matches, both as captain).

 Len Casey also represented Yorkshire against Cumbria in 1978 & 1982.